lukifer23/GemmaFischer/docs/TRAINING_GUIDE.md

-# ChessGemma Training Guide
+# GemmaFischer Training Guide

 ## Overview

-This guide covers the complete training process for ChessGemma, from data preparation to model deployment.
-The system uses LoRA (Low-Rank Adaptation) fine-tuning with Unsloth optimization for efficient training on Apple Silicon.
+This guide covers the complete training process for GemmaFischer, from data preparation to model deployment.
+The system uses LoRA (Low-Rank Adaptation) fine-tuning with Unsloth optimization for efficient training on Apple Silicon, with support for dual-mode operation (engine and tutor modes) and chain-of-thought reasoning.

 ## Prerequisites